ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ## Overview

-In this tutorial you are going to create different Sellable in-game items and experiences that could be used in your game to monetize your game.
+In this tutorial you are going to create different sellable in-game items and experiences that could be used in your game to monetize your game.

 Creators that are in the **Perks Program** are able to monetize their game using the built in monetization system.